YubicoLabs/yed-spoke-example/docs/docs/action.md

 ![Inputs menu](/img/actions_20.png)

 A menu should appear, which contains references the inputs that were created earlier in this section.
-You may utilize the variables below, are you can use other known values.
+You may utilize the variables below, or you can use other known values.

 | Name                      | Value                   |
 | ------------------------- | ----------------------- |